rbnorris3/angular-tour-2/README.md

 Continue on, and edit the file that already exists.

 **ALSO**: Once the route is added, you will want to adjust your browser URL to `/heroes`, otherwise it will display a blank page.

 Once the nav is added, there will be a nav bar available no matter which URL

 The rest of this section seems ok.

 ## 6. Get data from a server

-This section is ok.
+There are a lot of changes that will break the page, or throw errors.
+This is expected, as there are usually a couple additional changes needed to fix the code again.
+Don't be too alarmed if things seem not to work, this seems intentional to point out the behavior?

 The code in this repo is a working version of the completed project.